 Circular time presentation

-CircleTime is a round calendar which displays time like a clock does, on a daily, monthly and annual basis.
+CircleTime is a round calendar which displays time like a clock does, on a daily, weekly, monthly and annual basis.
 This is a unique way to visually present the time position for the current day.

 Time difference between arbitrary dates

 It is exactly the circular shape of the calendar which enables us to present and perceive certain interesting and useful information, something no calendar could do before.
-For example, the visual and numerical display of time difference between arbitrary dates.

 A unique clock view with events

 CircleTime displays events in two distinct ways.
 Listed on the scrollable table view and as coloured arcs on the clock or 'day' view.
 Especially amazing is the combined presentation of this list and clock view on the iPad.
-Switching between days is simplified with finger swipes in the appropriate direction.

 "You have noticed that everything an Indian does is in a circle, and that is because the Power of the World always works in circles, and everything tries to be round.